cmp-202/ssh2shell/README.md

  * Instance variables and functions are available through `this` including the Emitter functions like this.emit("myEvent", properties).
  * Connect, ready, error and close events are not available for definition in the host object.
- * Defining a host event replaces the default event handler.
-Again while that host is connected.
+ * Defining a host event handler replaces the default coded event handler.

 2. Add an event handler, as defined below, to the class instance.
  * Handlers added to the class instance will be triggered every time the event is raised in parallel with any other handlers of the same name.
- * It will not replace the internal event handler of the class be it set by the class default or a host definition.
+ * It will not replace the internal event handler of the class set by the class default or host definition.

 An event can be raised using `this.emit('eventName', parameters)`.